PhoenixTales/phoenix-docs/mechanics/attributes.md

 > An **attribute** is a piece of data (a statistic) that describes to what extent a fictional character in a role-playing game possesses a specific natural, in-born characteristic common to all characters in the game.

 Based on this definition the arts are impossible to consider as attributes, since they are no characteristics common to all characters nor are they natural or inborn.
-The ones that would fit that description are the following ones which we could structure in a scheme like this:
+The ones that would fit that description are the following ones, which I structure in a simple scheme:

 ```
-`ATR_CONSTITUTION` = Körperliche Verfassung
+`ATR_CONSTITUTION` = Physical Condition
-`ATR_STRENGTH`     = Körperliche Kraft
+`ATR_STRENGTH`     = Physical Strength
-`ATR_DEXTERITY`    = Körperkontrolle
+`ATR_DEXTERITY`    = Physical Control

-`ATR_MADNESS`      = Geistige Gesundheit
+`ATR_MADNESS`      = Mental Condition
-`ATR_WILL`         = Geistige Kraft
+`ATR_WILL`         = Mental Strength
-`ATR_PSI`          = Geistige Kontrolle
+`ATR_PSI`          = Mental Control
 ```

-Psi fits into this scheme as mental control; but as almost no one has control over his mind it is not actually to be seen as a general attribute; everyone has some degree of dexterity, but regarding the mind, most characters in the game (like in reality) are not in control of their mind independent from the sheer force of wanting or mentally resisting, they can't stop the stream of thought.
+Psi fits into the scheme as mental control; but as almost no one has control over his mind it is not actually to be seen as a general attribute (but as a potential one); everyone has some degree of dexterity, but regarding the mind, most characters in the game (like in reality) are not in control and experience their mind primarily as a sheer force of wanting or mentally resisting, they can't stop the stream of thought.

 Thus, the rest is either a mere representation of these for the player in form of the HUD or it has to belong to the specific experience in the Arts or "Gifts".
 And while the four arts described above are class-specific, we have added additional class-crossing ones, where Logx is to credit for the idea of *Metallurgy* and *Huntsmanship* here: